brtej1/TinyGPT/README.md

-# tinygpt — a complete LLM, just a small one
+# TinyGPT — a complete LLM, just a small one

 This is a real GPT-style language model: same architecture as production LLMs, scaled down so it trains on a laptop CPU in a few minutes instead of